maxwshen/hackerargs/README.md

 - `args.parse_args(argparse.ArgumentParser(), 'config.yaml')`: The input order doesn't matter.

 ### Priority
-1. (Highest priority) argparse'd options specified by user
+1. (Highest priority) ArgumentParser options specified by user
-2. Unknown CLI options (not recognized by argparser) specified by user, parsed in `--{key} {val}` format.
+2. Unknown CLI options (not recognized by ArgumentParser) specified by user.
+These are parsed in `--{key} {val}` format.
 If no argparser is given, then all CLI options are parsed this way.
 3. YAML config.
 If `--config {yaml_file}` CLI option is given, it is used instead of a yaml file given as input to parse_args() in python.
+As such, `--config` is a protected CLI option when using hackerargs.
-4. (Lowest priority) argparse default option values, not specified by user.
+4. (Lowest priority) ArgumentParser default values for options not specified by user.

 As a write-once-only dict, initialized values take priority over runtime values.